thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 Multiple Internet protocols rely on public key cryptography.
 They require keys to be distributed by origins to clients.
 This can be done via certificates, software releases, or HTTP.
 This document focuses on this last mechanism.
-It aims to set recommendations on how to design a key directory that should be served over HTTP.
+It aims to set recommendations on how to design a key directory that is served over HTTP.

-Distribution via HTTP allows for a more dynamic use of public keys, for rotation, or caching on intermediate servers or clients.
+Distribution via HTTP allows for a more dynamic use of public keys, for rotation, or caching on intermediate mirrors or clients.
-This document specifies how clients and mirrors should consume cache directive set by origins, how origins should expose their key directory, and rotate them.
+This document specifies which cache directives origin should set, how clients and mirrors should consume cache directive set by origins, how origins should expose their key directory, and rotate them.
 The document does not cover a specific directory format, as these needs might vary from one protocol to the next.

 # Motivation

+{{!JOSE=RFC7517, Section 5}} and
-JOSE and COSE both define ways to structure key sets, but no way to serve them.
+{{!COSE=RFC8152, Section 7}} both define ways to structure key sets, but no way to serve them.
 This creates issues when serving these keys over HTTP because caching is not taken into account, and there is no standard way to derive an ID from a key.
+{{!PRIVACYPASS=RFC9578, Section 4}}, {{!OHTTP=RFC9458, Section 3}}, and
-Privacy Pass, OHTTP, and DAP also went down the road of defining their own directory, and were faced with similar issues.
-While Privacy Pass seems to have been the most thorough, even started considering consistency, these all seem to be duplicated efforts that would benefit from being consolidated into one specification.
+{{!DAP=I-D.draft-ietf-ppm-dap-14, Section 4.7.1}} are also defining their own public key directory, and are faced with similar issues.
+While Privacy Pass seems to have been the most thorough, even considering {{!CONSISTENCY=I-D.ietf-privacypass-consistency-mirror-01}} for instance, these seem to be duplicated efforts that would benefit from being consolidated into one specification.